GREENE COUNTY REPUBLICAN PARTY

 Our regular means of communication is through email and a monthly newsletter, PARTY TALK.

 We encourage you to join the Greene County Republican Women.
-The Republican women meet one time a month on the second Thursday at 11:30 AM at the Lamplighter South, corner of Sunshine/Glenstone.
+The Republican women meet one time a month on the 2nd Tuesday at 11:30 AM at The Pitch, 2924 E Sunshine St, Springfield, MO 65804.
 Men are welcome.
-They are very active in helping Greene County Republicans.
-Barbara Smith is their President.
-Her email is email@example.com.
-Membership is $15 a year.
+President-Nancy McClure, [email protected].
+Check their Face Book page for more info https://www.facebook.com/Greene-County-Republican-Women-GCRW-1544647445774569/.

 We also communicate information about various events and meetings to our Central Committee members by email.
-Please be sure we have your current email address.
+Please be sure we have your current email address on our email list.

 I look forward to working with you to continue the tradition of excellence established by the Greene County Republican Central Committee.